Padel Fault Rules and Lets

 7. The ball hits the net and does not land in the correct service box

-8. The server foot-faults — their foot crosses or touches the service line or imaginary centre line before striking the ball
+8. The server foot-faults — their foot crosses or touches the service line, the imaginary centre line, or the service reception box on their own side of the court before striking the ball

 9. The ball is struck above waist/hip level